yirzhou/UVa/CF/README.md

 - 510C (almost solved it but I neglected a corner case)
 - 1519D (expand from the center)
 - 1165D (my initial approach was similar: computing the LCM of all, and check if number of divisors is the same as array length; the key is to realize `x = nums[0] * nums[n-1]`)
+- 1374E1 (actually easy - just greedy)
+- 1327C (ridiculous problem - bounded by the `2nm` which implies that it is always possible; snake-like traversal)
+- 1395C (just do complete search given the low constraint `2^9`)